Powerlearnproject/se-day1-assignment-mosesnzioka/README.md

 ## Q1.
-Explain what software engineering is and discuss its importance in the technology industry. softaware engineering is the despline for designing, developing, deploying, mentainance and control of a software system.
+Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the process of designing, building, testing, and maintaining software.
+It is a branch of computer science that uses engineering principles to create software that meets user needs

 ### Importance of sofware engineering in Technology industry